localstack/snowflake-docs/content/en/user-guide/snowpipe/index.md

 ### Check the data

+After uploading the file to the S3 bucket in the previous step, the contents of the JSON file should get inserted into the table automatically by the `test_pipe` pipe.
 You can check the data in the table using the following query:

 ```sql
 SELECT * FROM my_test_table